Andreaytm/spectrum/README.md

 Issues with dropdown menus in nav.
 I found out that nav dropdown menus require a href of "#" so to ensure it works in iPhone or iPad.
 This does not affect the overall functionality of the website.
 But is something that needs to be included for iPhone and iPad compatibility.

-**Issue with flex-box in iPad**: this affected reviews and products displayed.
+**Issue with flex-box in iPad  - Solved**: this affected reviews and products displayed.
 Altered col-sm and col-md (for portrait and landscape views) and added container-fluid to various templates.
 This also solved an issue I was experiencing with Firefox where the carousel on the main index page was 'jumping'.